-Inclusions - - International flights from Toronto to Yangon, Myanmar and from Bangkok, Thailand to Toronto on Cathay Pacific - All internal flights in Myanmar and to and from Bhutan as per detailed itinerary. - Modern, air conditioned transportation (including bottled water) - All meet and greet services and arrival and departure transfers - 4 star hotel accommodation - 14 breakfasts, 12 lunches, 7 dinners - Comprehensive daily itineraries including privately escorted tours of local cultural sites, museums, attractions and shows - All admission fees (except those specifically noted above) - CME program including tours of various local medical facilities (Academic Program Certificate provided) with separate programs for spouses - Fully escorted program including services of local English speaking cultural experts - Bhutan Royalty Fee - Bhutan Tourism Development Fund contribution Exclusions - - Beverages (both soft drinks and alcoholic beverages) - Gratuities - Travel insurance please note, travel insurance (including medical and trip interruption coverage) is highly recommended for this tour.
-Coverage is available through Doctors-on-Tour - please check for further details in our brochure (page 27) - Airport departure taxes - All items of a personal nature such as telephone / internet usage, laundry services etc For invoicing purposes re doctors and their spouse, we can also provide a separate invoice with the doctor's air cost plus 100% of the accommodation costs included in the doctor's invoice.
+Inclusions - - International flights from Toronto to Bangkok (gateway for Bhutan flights) and from Yangon, Myanmar to Toronto on Cathay Pacific - All internal flights in Myanmar and to and from Bhutan as per detailed itinerary. - Modern, air conditioned transportation (including bottled water) - All meet and greet services and arrival and departure transfers - · First class hotel accommodation - 14 breakfasts, 11 lunches, 8 dinners - Comprehensive daily itineraries including privately escorted tours of local cultural sites, museums, attractions and shows - All admission fees (except those specifically noted above) - CME program including tours of various local medical facilities (Academic Program Certificate provided) with separate programs for spouses - Fully escorted program including services of local English speaking cultural experts - Porterage - Bhutan Royalty Fee - Bhutan Tourism Development Fund contribution Exclusions - - Beverages (both soft drinks and alcoholic beverages) - Gratuities for local escorts and drivers - Travel insurance please note, travel insurance (including medical and trip interruption coverage) is highly recommended for this tour.
+Coverage is available through Doctors-on-Tour please check for further details in our brochure (page 29) - Airport departure taxes - Entry visa for each of Myanmar (US\$50) & Bhutan (US\$40) - All items of a personal nature such as telephone / internet usage, laundry services etc For invoicing purposes re doctors and their spouse, we can also provide a separate invoice with the doctor's air cost plus 100% of the accommodation costs included in the doctor's invoice.
 OUR PROGRAMS HAVE LIMITED CAPACITY AND ARE SUBSCRIBED FOR MANY MONTHS IN ADVANCE AND THEREFORE RECOMMEND REGISTERING (WITH A NON-REFUNDABLE DEPOSIT OF \$500 PER PERSON, PLUS APPLICABLE TRAVEL INSURANCE PREMIUM) AS SOON AS POSSIBLE IN ORDER TO GUARANTEE YOUR RESERVATION.